 The inscribed sites have to meet one or more of 10 criteria, including "representing a masterpiece of human creative genius" or "exceptional natural beauty" or being an outstanding example of a traditional human settlement.

 UNESCO has been adding sites to the World Heritage List since 1978, when the first 12 sites -- including the Galapagos Islands in Ecuador, Yellowstone National Park in the United States and the Island of Goree in Senegal -- were named to the list.
+Some of the world's most endangered bird species depend on the ellow Sea/Gulf of Bohai coastline to rest or nest.

 Courtesy Yancheng Broadcasting Television